+- 1. Tail/brake light assembly

+- 2. Nut

-- 1. Remove panel I. (See page 8-8.) - 2.
-Remove the bulb holder (together with the bulb) by turning it counterclockwise.
+- 2. Remove the bulb holder (together with the bulb) by turning it counterclockwise.

+- 1. Tail/brake light assembly

-- 1. Tail/brake light bulb holder - 3.
-Remove the burnt-out bulb by pushing it in and turning it counterclockwise.
+- 2. Tail/brake light bulb holder

+- 3. Remove the burnt-out bulb by pushing it in and turning it counterclockwise.
-1. Tail/brake light bulb

-- 4. Insert a new bulb into the bulb holder, push it in, and then turn it clockwise until it stops. - 5.
+- 1. Tail/brake light bulb holder - 2.
+Tail/brake light bulb - 4.
+Insert a new bulb into the bulb holder, push it in, and then turn it clockwise until it stops. - 5.
 Install the bulb holder (together with the bulb) by turning it clockwise. - 6.
-Install the panel.
+Install the tail/brake light assembly by installing the washers and the nuts.